 This course is an introduction to the application of surgical technique by assisting in the preoperative roles in various clinical affiliations.

-Prerequisites: Completion of SUR 101.

-Corequisites: AHS 103, AHS 121, AHS 130, BI0 112, SUR 101.
+Prerequisites: Successful completion of SUR 101 (C or higher).
+Corequisites: AHS 103, AHS 130, BIO 112, CPT 101 or CPT 170.